ErzhanKorzhan/url-shortener/README.md

-My implementation of a URL shortener server
+My implementation of a URL shortener (Server)